ianalad/vaccine-appointment/README.md

 # Description

-The code is checking the availability of vaccine appointment for a certain location which is Siilainen, Joensuu.
+The code is checking the availability of vaccine appointment for a certain location which is Siilainen, Joensuu and Rääkkylä.
+The first priority is Siilainen and the second one is Rääkkylä.

 ### Getting started